robert5313/Api_nodejs/CONTRIBUTING.md

 2. Clone your forked repository to your local machine.
 3. Install the required dependencies
    ## Install Nodejs
-   ## before starting ensure you have the correct vision of nodejs that's 16+
+   ## Before starting ensure you have the correct vision of nodejs that's 16+
    ## Starting an application for nodejs
        npm init-y = work with the default dependencies provided npm install = to initials the node_modules